-Christmas Food Shopping Lists
+Christmas Food Shopping List

 I have always been driven by the tyranny of the list; but I am sure my life would be total chaos without it.
+So,

 Fruit & Vegetables